decce6/Gnetum/README.md

 - After all passes finish rendering, the back framebuffer is "swapped" with the front framebuffer
 - Each frame also renders the front framebuffer, which contains a texture of the full HUD

-An additional HUD FPS limiter is implemented, mainly to save power on scenarios where the game framerate is very high.
+An additional HUD FPS limiter is implemented, mainly to save power in scenarios where the game framerate is very high.

 </details>